 Like other mining booms throughout the West, Chloride’s life would be a short one.
 By 1893, the ore deposits were starting to play out, and when, in 1896, the monetary standard was changed to gold, it spelled a death knell for the town.
 Silver prices plummeted, mines shut down, and people left town.
 By the turn of the century, the city boasted only about 125 residents.

 Over the years, the mining district produced about $500,000 in silver and other ores.
-Mining continues in the area for Zeolite, a mineral utilized in agricultural products, water and air filtration, and numerous other consumer products.
+Mining continues in the area for Zeolite, a mineral utilized in agricultural products, water, air filtration, and numerous other consumer products.

 Today, Chloride is a ghost towner’s dream, with about 27 of its original buildings still standing, including the Pioneer Store, which now serves as an excellent museum.

-Its historic main street is lined with false-front structures, as well as adobe buildings, some restored and some suffering the effects of time.
-There are two cemeteries in Chloride which can be viewed.
+Its historic main street is lined with false-front structures and adobe buildings, some restored, and some are suffering the effects of time.
+There are two cemeteries in Chloride that can be viewed.
 The 200-year-old oak “Hangin’ Tree” tree still stands in the middle of Wall Street.

-Though officially a “ghost town,” the town is occupied by about 20 residents, many of whom are decedents of the original founders.
+Though officially a “ghost town,” the town is occupied by about 20 residents, many of whom are decedents of the founders.

-Though all of the buildings in this historic town are quite interesting the Pioneer Store Museum is the highlight of the visit.
-The museum, situated in the original 1880 log building, features original store fixtures, pre-1900 merchandise, photographs, town documents and numerous artifacts from early mining activities.
-The Pioneer Store was built by a Canadian by the name of James Dalglish, who operated the store until 1897.
+Though all of the buildings in this historic town are quite interesting, the Pioneer Store Museum is the highlight of the visit.
+The museum, situated in the original 1880 log building, features original store fixtures, pre-1900 merchandise, photographs, town documents, and numerous artifacts from early mining activities.
+The Pioneer Store was built by a Canadian named James Dalglish, who operated the store until 1897.
 Afterward, he leased it to individuals who continued store operations until 1908.
-At that time, it was sold to the U.S. Treasury Mining Company, who utilized it as a commissary for their employees.
+At that time, it was sold to the U.S. Treasury Mining Company, which utilized it as a commissary for their employees.